hyungmogu/udacity-movie-trailer-site/README.md

 # udacity-movie-trailer-site
-Project for Programming Foundation with Python
+Project for 'Programming Foundation with Python' by Udacity

 ##Installation